dynamicreports/dynamicreports/.github/CONTRIBUTING.md

 Dynamic reports behaves dynamically to the end user, but underneath all that, it uses the jasper reports engine which is static.
 Inorder to adhere to its dynamic nature configurations the dynamic reports uses the JAXB api for marshalling and unmarshalling configurations at runtime.
 This introduces a number of complexities which are mainly because the build could suddenly not contain the classes on which the api, depends.
+JAXB engines create classes and xml files which are not in the version control.
 Therefore the following conventions are encouraged:
 - Before running tests in the modules other than the core module please run compilation("mvn clean compile") on the core module first
 - If you are generating documentation using the "source-10" profile, also run the compilation on the core module first